corroded/circles/README.md

 ### Background

-So I was trying to refasctor a portion of my lambda functions and I got this error.
+So I was trying to refactor a portion of my lambda functions and I got this error.

 My theory is since freakShow is in the same folder as the beforeIndex and beforeBeforeIndex, it sort of creates a circular dependency if you use object destructuring to include them.